Fortnite: Battle Royale

 APP Store rating: 12+

-- “I can’t stop playing!”
+Is Fortnite addictive?
+For some kids, they just stop playing.
 Yes, we hear that often.
 It’s the 2018 version of Minecraft.
 At least with Minecraft, we could justify game time with the oft-quoted parental statement, “It’s like digital Legos – they’re practicing shapes and engineering!”
 (Yeah, right!).
 If playing the game on an Xbox, Playstation, or PC, parents can enable time controls on each device (check out PYE’s write-ups under DEVICES in the menu).
 Each rumble lasts 20 minutes, so keep that in mind when managing screen time.
 A quote from one high school teacher:

 “From a high school teacher’s perspective, this game is keeping some teens up all night.
 Make sure you have time restraints and kids who can put it down.
 There are kids turning the corner towards an unhealthy addiction for Fortnite.”